Code-Institute-Submissions/michael-takyi23-Quantum-Duels/README.md

 ### Leaderboard system

-- To rank players based on their perfomance (score).
+- To rank players based on their performance (score).
 This will make the game more competitive and interesting for the user as they'll be able to track their progress and achievements.

 ## Technologies used